KatherineMichel/digital-commonplace/README.md

 <!--
 https://twitter.com/tucker_dev/status/1287427626899038210 | James Tucker on Twitter: "4 things you can do to make your Github shine during your job search 1.
 Add a profile readme 2.
 Pin your favorite or most impressive projects 3.
 Add readmes to them 4.
 Create gifs of your projects and add them to your readmes" / Twitter

-https://twitter.com/hmason/status/1210595499683831808 | Hilary Mason on Twitter: "This!
-Years ago someone told me that if you do four hours of excellent work, you should stop for the day.
-It's turned out to be some of the best advice I've received.
-(And it's a rare day that I manage even four hours of excellent work.) https://t.co/eSH55OaHmb" / Twitter

 https://twitter.com/mraible/status/1074679374417399808 | Matt Raible on Twitter: "#DevRel protip: 1.
 Code a sample app 2.
 Publish a blog post to show how you built it 3.
 Build a demo script from the blog post 4.
 Record a screencast of your demo 5.
 Assemble a presentation from content 6.
 Present at meetups and conferences Bonus: use @asciidoctor #ProTip… https://t.co/Q2DaECkSJE"
 -->